NEW HORIZONS FOR CONTACT LENSES

 We’ve all heard about the increasing incidence and progression of myopia in children.
 There are ways in which contact lenses can help control that progression.
-Multifocal contact lenses to control myopia are FDA approved for children as young as 8 years old, and studies are underway for approval for children as young as 7 years old.
+Multifocal contact lenses have been used off-label to control myopia in children as young as 8 years old, and studies are underway for approval for children as young as 7 years old.

 Researchers believe that one reason myopia progresses is due to peripheral hyperopic defocus, in which light focuses behind the peripheral retina, as in hyperopia.
 This defocus stimulates the growth or elongation of the eye, resulting in myopia.
 Once again, contact lenses come to the rescue!
-CooperVision has developed the MiSight progressive design daily disposable lens that corrects peripheral defocus.
+Soft multifocal contact lenses eliminate the hyperopic defocus behind the retina and create a peripheral myopic focus in front of the retina instead, which slows eye growth.
+What's more, CooperVision has developed the MiSight dual focus design daily disposable lens that corrects peripheral defocus.
 Studies showed it slowed the progression of myopia in children by 59 percent.
-Soft multifocal contact lenses eliminate the hyperopic defocus behind the retina and create a peripheral myopic focus in front of the retina instead, which slows eye growth.
-Currently, this soft multifocal lens is FDA approved for myopia management, with another manufacturer expecting approval this year for their lens.
+MiSight is the first lens FDA approved for myopia management, with another manufacturer expecting approval soon for their lens.

 So often we see our young nearsighted patients come back every year with a steadily increasing prescription.
 Rather than continue to increase the minus power of the lenses, studies have shown that reducing the accommodative demands of near vision with bifocal or multifocal lenses can slow the progression of myopia.
 Experts are uncertain as to whether the benefits of multifocal lenses are due to the better focus of light rays from near objects or better focus of peripheral images as suggested by peripheral hyperopic defocus.
 In either case, multifocal contact lenses alleviate the accommodative demands in young people and slow the advancement of their myopia as can multifocal eyewear, giving young people choice and flexibility.